 If you choose to use our Advanced Calculator, choose how many carbs you prefer eating, the caloric deficit and the daily carbohydrate intake.

 Why use a keto calculator?

-Using our macros calculator, you will discover how much you need to eat according to your goals.
+Using our keto calculator, you will discover how much you need to eat according to your goals.